giuliacomgiu/ex-offenders-data/README.md

 It counts words, generates a .js file, which, in turn, is used in a .htm file to create a Word Cloud on the browser.

+# JavaScript and HTML
+These scripts were developed by the
+Michigan University's staff, and were not modified by me.